 What is the Primate Society of Great Britain?

-The Primate Society of Great Britain (PSGB) is a UK learned society (Registered Charity No. 290185) affiliated to the International Primatological Society (IPS) and the European Federation for Primatology (EFP).
+The Primate Society of Great Britain (PSGB) is the UK’s National primatological society (Registered Charity No. 290185) dedicated to the advancement of primate research, conservation, and captive care.
+We are a learned society closely affiliated to the International Primatological Society (IPS) and the European Federation for Primatology (EFP).

 Constitution and Policies

 The Society's Constitution, policies, and various position statements can be read under the resources tab.